4 Tips to Get the Most Out of Your Social Media Strategy

 Did you know that 72% of renters have pets, yet problems finding and keeping rental housing is a leading reason dogs and cats wind up in shelters?

-Despite pets being prevalent in two-thirds of American households and integral to communities, many renters face challenges in securing pet-accommodating residences.
+Despite pets being prevalent in two-thirds of American households and integral to communities, many renters face challenges securing pet-accommodating residences.
 Shockingly, this housing dilemma leads to over half a million pets being surrendered to shelters annually, with many failing to find new homes.
-Even though the rental housing sector claims that about 78% of apartment complexes are pet-friendly, the reality often contrasts starkly.
-Many properties impose weight restrictions, such as no dogs over 25 lbs., or have breed limitations.
-Hence, the term “pet-friendly” doesn’t truly represent most of America’s pets.
+Even though the rental housing sector claims about 78% of apartment complexes are pet-friendly, the reality often contrasts starkly.
+Many properties impose weight restrictions, such as no dogs over 25 lbs. or having breed limitations.
+Hence, “pet-friendly” doesn’t truly represent most of America’s pets.

 With more people adopting pets, offering a true pet-friendly policy (with appropriate rules) can be a significant attraction.
 Massive bonus points for the properties that also offer up pet-friendly amenities like dog washing stations, pet parlors, dog parks, and more. (p.s.
 This is also another way you can justify a rent increase!)

 11. Implement Tech Upgrades

 In today’s digital age, properties need to adapt to the ever-evolving technological demands of residents.
 Smart home features, such as voice-activated lighting, automated thermostats, and advanced security systems, offer convenience and modern living standards that appeal to a wide audience.
 High-speed internet has transitioned from a luxury to a necessity, especially for remote workers, avid gamers, or streaming enthusiasts.